 I hadn’t planned on buying much while visiting Vietnam.
-I had shoved everything in a backpack small enough to fit my 5’0 frame that I would have to carry to seven destinations; there wasn’t much room to pick up lots of new stuff.
+I had shoved everything in a backpack small enough to fit my 5’0 frame that I would have to carry to seven destinations.
+Therefore, there wasn’t much room to pick up lots of new stuff.

-But as there were some incredible bargains on some beautiful things I knew I’d find nowhere else, I had to do some shopping (luckily Matt had some extra room in his massive backpack).
+But the bargains were incredible, including some beautiful things I knew I’d find nowhere else.
+I had to do some shopping (luckily Matt had some extra room in his massive backpack).

 To take home

 The thing I regret the most about visiting Vietnam?
 Not getting more clothes made in Hoi An.
 Vietnam’s version of Saville Row, Hoi An’s tailors are well-regarded for a reason.
 Beautiful custom-made garments in sometimes as little as 24 hours for a small fraction of what you would pay here in the UK.